-Medical and dental benefits cease on the last day of the month in which termination occurs.
-All other group benefits cease on the effective date in which the employee is no longer employed with the Diocese.
-Employees who leave employment with the Diocese may be eligible for continued medical and dental benefits under the Self-Pay Benefit Privilege.
+Medical, dental, and prescription benefits cease on the last day of the month in which termination occurs.
+All other group benefits cease on the termination date of the employee with the Diocese.
+Retirement contributions cease with the employee's last paycheck.
+Employees who leave employment with the Diocese may be eligible for continued medical, prescription and dental benefits under the Self-Pay Benefit Privilege, group life insurance by converting or porting their group life insurance benefit and critical care extended coverage.
 Employees who have worked 4 years and 9 months will be vested in the Diocese's retirement plan.
 Employees may direct their benefits questions to the Diocese's Director of Human Resources.
 Copies of the Summary Plan Description Booklets for the Diocesan benefits are located on the Diocesan website.